chizeta0/cnorxz/README.md

 #### Array types {#sec-array-types}

-Finally, there are the container classes (arrays), which are derived from `CArrayBase<T>` (const) or `ArrayBase<T>` for a given data type `T`.
-All arrays are defined on a range, their data can be accessed or iterated over using suitable indices.
+Arrays or array-like types contain or view datasets and are derived from `CArrayBase<T>` (const) or `ArrayBase<T>` for a given data type `T`.
+All array types are defined on a range, their data can be accessed or iterated over using suitable indices.
 The array-type actually containing data is called `MArray<T>`.
 Moreover, there exist array-types that do not contain data, but view the data of other arrays or at least parts of the data.
 These are called `CSlice<T>` (const view) or `Slice`.

 #### Expressions and Operations